IPL-UV/IPL-UV.github.io/content/people/alumni/yolanda_navarro.md

   img: yolanda.webp
 ---

-In my MSc thesis I applied nonlinear models of chromatic contrast perception in wavelet domains to improve png2000.
+When I was at ISP, in my MSc thesis, I applied nonlinear models of chromatic contrast perception in wavelet domains to improve png2000.